DaijunHU/DaijunHU.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at the Department of Mechanical Engineering at National University of Singapore.
+I am currently a Research Fellow at the Department of Mechanical Engineering at National University of Singapore.
 Prior to joining NUS, I got Bachelor and Master degree at Beihang University.
-My research in NUS is to address the critical issues in metal additive manufacturing by computational modeling method, including residual stress, cracking, dislocation dynamics and so on.
+My research in NUS is to address the residual stress, cracking, dislocation dynamics and other critical mechanical proprety issues in metal additive manufacturing by computational modeling method.

 Reseearch interests
 ======